nicdev/take-home-exercises/front-end-egineer.md

 ## Submission
 Publish the code in a Github repo.
 If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nic@usepunchlist.com](mailto:nic@usepunchlist.com)

+## Questions and Communication
+If you have any questions along the way, please use the provided project management application (Asana) to communicate.
+We will do our best to respond quickly and help along the way.